Course Code: GES605

 H. Introduction to Blueprints

 John DeGoes began writing software and designing digital logic circuits during the early 1980s.
 He has been actively involved in the fields of computer science, mathematics, and game development for more than fifteen years.
-John graduated at the top of his class in undergraduate studies in applied mathematics at Montana State University-Billings.
-He has authored two successful games programming books, 3D Game Programming with C++ and 3D Game Programming with C++ Gold Edition, and he's co-authored a third book.
-John has also written and published articles for popular programming magazines and technical journals.
-He developed software for commercial programs such as "qED," "Pro Bass Fishing," "Mansion of Mystery," along with other assorted titles.
-Currently, John is on the road to acquiring his doctorate in applied mathematics, and he intends to research computational and mathematical methods for the study of complex dynamical systems.
+He has authored two games programming books, “3D Game Programming with C++” and “3D Game Programming with C++ Gold Edition” and several published articles on the subject.
+DeGoes holds a bachelor’s degree in applied mathematics from Montana State University-Billings and is working on his doctorate in applied mathematics.

-Gary Simmons started games programming in 1981.
-He was always fascinated more by how games worked than actually playing them (although he will admit to playing too).
-In 1985 Gary became the host of "Video and Chips," a United Kingdom television program dedicated to exploring future computer technology.
-Over the years, Gary has dedicated most of his time to researching and developing cutting-edge game techniques.
-In May 2000, Gary founded Mr.GameMaker.com, a teaching site dedicated to helping game programmers (hobbyists and professionals alike) learn cutting-edge game programming techniques.
-Over the years, Gary has published dozens of full-length game development papers and tutorials.
-He has been teaching programs since 2001 and also serves as a faculty director.
+Gary Simmons started programming games in 1981.
+In May 2000, he founded Mr.GameMaker.com, a teaching site dedicated to helping game programmers (hobbyists and professionals alike) learn cutting-edge game programming techniques.
+Simmons has published dozens of full-length game development papers and tutorials.
+He has been teaching since 2001 and also serves as a faculty director.

-Brian Hall is currently an engine and AI programmer at Midway Amusement Games, where he's working on advanced AI algorithms for an upcoming action-adventure console title.
+Brian Hall is an engineer and AI programmer at Midway Amusement Games.
+He currently works on advanced AI algorithms for an upcoming action-adventure console title.
 He has also designed and written parametetric airport generation software for SimAuthor Inc, as well as a real-time CLOD terrain system using real-world satellite imagery and elevation data.
-Previously Brian was a senior engineer at Accurate Automation Corporation, where he developed real-time learning systems for detecting pilot-induced oscillations in aircraft and intelligent path-finding for cruise-missile type applications.
+Previously, Hall was a senior engineer at Accurate Automation Corporation, where he developed real-time learning systems for detecting pilot-induced oscillations in aircraft.

-David Bourg is a naval architect and marine engineer, David Bourg performs computer simulations and develops analysis tools that measure things such as hovercraft performance and the effect of waves on the motion of ships and boats.
-He teaches at the college level in the areas of ship design, construction, and analysis.
-On occasion, David also lectures at high schools on topics such as naval architecture and software development.
-In addition to his practical engineering background, David is professionally involved in computer game development and consulting through his company, Crescent Vision Interactive.
-Current projects include a massive multiplayer online role-playing game, several Java-based multiplayer games, and a couple of PC-to-Macintosh game ports.
-David is currently finishing his Ph.D. in engineering and applied sciences.
+David Bourg is a naval architect and marine engineer.
+He performs computer simulations and develops analysis tools that measure things such as hovercraft performance and the effect of waves on the motion of ships and boats.
+He also teaches ship design, construction, and analysis at the college level.
+In addition to his practical engineering background, Bourg owns a computer game development and consulting company, Crescent Vision Interactive.
+Current projects include a massive multiplayer online role-playing game and several Java-based multiplayer games.

-Most modules in this program are designed for PC development on the Windows platform.
-However, the techniques that you learn in our program can often be non-platform specific.
+Most modules in this course are designed for PC development on the Windows platform.
+However, the techniques that you learn in our course can often be non-platform specific.
 In cases that are platform-specific, source code can often be ported to other computer development platforms (such as Macintosh and Linux) with varying degrees of effort.
-Consoles, such as Xbox One and PS4 utilize closed-development libraries, and they’re not compatible with this program.
+Consoles, such as Xbox One and PS4 utilize closed-development libraries, and they’re not compatible with this course.
 However, most of the general game-engine development techniques you’ll learn are certainly compatible with all major consoles, regardless of the differences between APIs.